310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata hidden %}
-“someone please save us! this is a predicament we’ve never seen before!”
+“someone please save us! this is a [predicament] we have never seen before!”

-“if the great kaijuu continues to cause any more destruction, aoumi aquarium will be doomed to perish!”
+“if the [great kaijuu] continues to cause any more destruction, [aoumi aquarium] will be doomed to perish!”

 “so! um, are there any heroes in the aquarium today!? someone who will protect us all!?”
 {% endbubble %}